Tips for Handling College Expenses During Divorce

 Different schools use different methods for calculating financial aid applications.
 If you are the custodial parent and you make substantially less money than your ex-spouse, it is important to do your research into schools that require only the custodial parent’s financial information when determining how much aid your child will receive.

 Do you have questions about managing college expenses after divorce?
 A dedicated college expense family lawyer in Chicago can assist you today.
-Contact M. Scott Gordon & Associates for more information about our services.
+Contact Gordon & Perlut, LLC for more information about our services.